Browse Tax Articles

 H&R Block Tax Professionals relentlessly focus on making sure you profit from every deduction and credit available.

 Finding answers to your tax questions is now less taxing.

-You might be subject to estimated tax payments or backup withholding.
+Some income can make you subject to estimated tax payments or backup withholding.

-Income you might receive that have no taxes withheld includes:
+Income that has no taxes withheld includes:

 To learn more, see the Estimated Tax (Form 1040ES) tax tip.

 Banks, mutual funds, and brokerages usually don’t withhold taxes on income they distribute to or reinvest for you.
 However, these institutions might withhold taxes in certain situations.
 This type of withholding is called backup withholding.
 If this occurs, the Form 1099 you receive will report the amount withheld.
 There's more than one type of 1099:

 Financial institutions are required to withhold taxes in these situations:

 If the institution is required to withhold taxes, it will withhold taxes at a 28% rate.
 When you complete your return, report this amount as taxes paid so you don't pay taxes twice on the same income.